Andreas Deja

-Andreas Deja is a Polish-born German-American character animator, most noted for his work at Walt Disney Animation Studios.
-Deja's work includes serving as supervising animator on characters in several Disney animated films, including the Disney villains Gaston in Beauty and the Beast, Jafar in Aladdin, and Scar in The Lion King, the titular character in Hercules, and Lilo Pelekai in Lilo & Stitch.
+Andreas Deja (born 1 April 1957) is a Polish-born German-American character animator most noted for his work at Walt Disney Animation Studios.
+Deja's work includes serving as supervising animator on characters in several Disney animated films, including King Triton and Vanessa in The Little Mermaid, Gaston in Beauty and the Beast, Jafar in Aladdin, and Scar in The Lion King, the titular character in Hercules, Lilo Pelekai in Lilo & Stitch, Mama Odie and Juju in The Princess and the Frog, and Tigger in Winnie the Pooh.

 Early life

-Deja was born in Poland, but moved with his family to Germany.
+Deja grew up in Dinslaken near Duisburg, where he began honing his drawing skills as a teenager.
 He credits seeing Disney's The Jungle Book as an 11-year-old with inspiring him to become an animator.
 At that young age, he promptly wrote to Walt Disney Productions to express his interest in working there, and received back a form letter which he has kept ever since.
 Deja later summarized the letter and how he acted on it as follows: "Please, do not send us any copies of Mickey Mouse.
 We can teach you that.
 You need to become an artist in your own right first.
 Watch the world around you.
 Draw your brothers and sisters.
 Go to the zoo.
 Sketch the animals a lot ...
 I took it very seriously ...
 I knew I had to be good.
 I knew I had to be above average."
+Following the advice from Disney’s letter, he regularly visited the Duisburg Zoo to study animal anatomy and movement, experiences that would later influence his animation of characters such as Scar in The Lion King.

-After graduating from Theodor-Heuss Gymnasium (secondary school), he studied graphic design at the Folkwang Hochschule in Essen, Germany.
+After graduating from Theodor-Heuss Gymnasium (secondary school) in Dinslaken, where he was taught by the artist and art teacher Alfred Grimm, he studied graphic design at the Folkwang Hochschule in Essen, Germany.